Auxilium High School

 Auxilium High School is an international school ran by convent of Salesian Sisters of Don Bosco, daughters of Our Lady help of Christians.

-It is located in the Secunderabad area, near East Marredpally, Mahendra Hills, Trimurti Colony, in Hyderabad, Ranga Reddy district, Telangana state, India.
+It is located in the Secunderabad area near East Marredpally, Mahendra Hills, Trimurti Colony, in Hyderabad, Ranga Reddy district, Telangana state, India.

 It is a co-education school, with grades from lower kindergarten to grade ten, and teaches according to the SSC curriculum.

-Extra-curricular activities

-The school provides many extra-curricular activities for students.
-Popular outdoor activities include basketball, football, cricket, and volleyball.

-Indoor activities include debate, chess, art classes, singing/dancing classes, and others.